jdstemmler/pyadapt/README.md

 ### Author: Jayson Stemmler <jstemm@uw.edu>
 #### Version 0.0.1 (March 20, 2014)

+##### NOTE: (2015 Jan 06) - After some stalled development on this project, I will be working to bring this up to speed with most of the instruments available at the ENA permanent site.
+There should be some good new features coming soon(ish)!

 The Python ARM Data Analysis and Plotting Toolkit (Py-ADAPT) is (will be) a collection of useful tools for reading and viewing data from the Atmospheric Radiation Measurement (ARM) sites.
 These are tools that I have developed during the course of doing research for the University of Washington - I am not affiliated with DOE ARM or ASR.
 Use of these tools is for informational purposes only and at your own risk.
 I have done my best to make sure the tools are not doing anything wonky, but feel free to browse the source if you would like.

 ### Disclaimer